29 tips to create a successful contractor lead generation strategy

 Good reviews are essential for any business.
 Particularly, in the construction industry where everybody has a heard a contractor horror story.
 In fact, 97 percent of consumers rely on reviews to make any informed purchasing decisions.

 Fortunately, there are numerous sites where customers can leave reviews such as Yelp, Google, Houzz and Homestars.

 And really not only our reviews good marketing but they also can help improve business processes.
-If we get a negative review we might be able to understand why a client is not happy, or where the project failed in their eyes and try to turn that negative review into a positive one.
+If we get a negative review we might be able to understand why a client is not happy, or where the project failed in their eyes, and try to turn that negative review into a positive one.

 5) Have a Descriptive Portfolio

-Every good contractor lead generation strategy needs an up to date portfolio.
 For our ideal customer to believe we can build their project easily and efficiently – they need to see past examples of our work.

-Consequently, it’s a good idea to detail projects and make as interesting as possible and include:
+Because of this, it’s a good idea to detail projects and make as interesting as possible and include: